TT-392/toBraille/README.md

 # image to braille converter
-toBraille is an application to convert an image to braille unicode art
+toBraille is an application to convert an image to braille unicode art.

 ## example: